stuartstobie/cz-customisable/README.md

 ### No Changes to your git repository*.

-This is suitable when your team is not ready to roll `cz-customizable` across all teams but you still would like to use it for your own commits, no matter the project.
+This is suitable when your team is not ready to roll `cz-customisable` across all teams but you still would like to use it for your own commits, no matter the project.

 Steps:
 * create config file: